WZLX: History

 The station adopted its current format and callsign, WZLX, in mid-October 1985.
-Station owners First Media Corporation hired Gary Guthrie as the architect of its classic hits format, a format aimed at people who experienced adolescence in either the 1960s and 1970s and enjoyed the music of those eras, but did not care for the then-current heavy metal or top 40 'hot hits' of the 1980s.
+At the suggestion of Dan Mason, VP of the station's owner, First Media Corporation, and station manager David Meszaros, the company hired Gary Guthrie as the architect of its classic hits format, a format aimed at people who experienced adolescence in either the 1960s and 1970s and enjoyed the music of those eras, but did not care for the then-current heavy metal or top 40 'hot hits' of the 1980s.
 These were people whose mindset was getting too old for AOR and top 40, but were too young for or not interested in oldies.
 WZLX is considered one of the classic rock format's earliest success stories as reflected by the station's 19th to 2nd place climb in the Adults 25-54 demographic in its first ratings period.

 In 1986, Guthrie spread his concept of the format to other radio stations he consulted, and Bill Smith was hired to be the station's program director and morning personality.
 Guthrie would return in 1990 for an additional on-site stint to repair the station's ratings.

 A series of ownership changes made WZLX a part of Cook Inlet Radio Partners, then Infinity Broadcasting in late 1992.
 Infinity was renamed CBS Radio in December 2005.

 In 1997, WZLX radio host George Taylor Morris created a media frenzy about the "Dark Side of the Rainbow" phenomenon, in which Pink Floyd's album The Dark Side of the Moon is said to synch up with the movie The Wizard of Oz.